maxcaddie/ormond-voting-system/README.md

 # Ormond Voting System
 An automatic vote counting system created in collaboration with Luke Jacobson @jukelacobson1 https://github.com/jukelacobson1.

-# How to use/demo/install instructions
-See the bottom of this README

 # Why?
 We created this to speed up the calculation of the Ormond College election results.
 The results are calculated using the single transferable vote system, similar to how the Australian Senate is elected.